framedsc/Sitesource/markdown/GameGuides/edithfinch.md

     - Num 1: Tilt the camera left
     - Num 3: Tilt the camera right

-Keep in mind that in order to use any of the buttoms above you will have to freeze said values so the games doesnt change them back.
+Keep in mind that in order to use any of the buttons above, you will have to freeze said values so the games doesn't change them back.
 You will see a "fov stop","xy stop", etc. boxes in the cheat engine table that need to be ticked in order to change the values correctly with the controls.
-I would suggest you to make a hotkey with all "stop" boxes so you can activate them all at once (dont freeze rot stop or you wont be able to move the camera direction with the mouse).
+I would suggest making a hotkey with all "stop" boxes so you can activate them all at once (don't freeze rot stop or you won't be able to look around with the mouse).

-If you need to move faster you can edit the table or modify the values directly in the table.
+If you need to move faster, you can edit the table or modify the values directly in the table.

 ## Disable chromatic aberration